 Science skills include a child’s ability to inquire, predict and evaluate observations.
-It supports a child’s ability to explore everyday life,physical properties within the surrounding environment and to make sense of concepts such as weather, natural habitats, and technology.
+It supports a child’s ability to explore everyday life, physical properties of matter, and to make sense of concepts such as weather, natural habitats, and technology.

-Science Skills and Skill Goals integrated within the Mother Goose Time Curriculum include:
+Science skills and goals integrated within the Mother Goose Time Curriculum:

 Developmental Skill Continuum